|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Next, during December 21-23 she launched air strikes against Wake Island.
 In January 1942 she supported the invasion of Ambon Island.
 On 19 February 1942, together with Sōryū she launched aircraft against Darwin.

 In April 1942 she took part in the Indian Ocean raid, striking Royal Navy bases at Colombo and Trincomalee Ceylon and helping to sink the cruisers Cornwall, Dorsetshire, the aircraft carrier Hermes, and her escort destroyer Vampire.

 On April 19, 1942 she pursued USS Hornet and USS Enterprise after they launched the "Doolittle Raid" of B-25 Mitchells that bombed Japan but failed to catch the carrier force.

 Battle of Midway

-After Kaga, Sōryū and Akagi were disabled by air attack by about 10:25am, Hiryū was the only carrier left in the Japanese force.
-At 10:50am and 12:45pm she launched two waves of planes at 10:50 and 12:45 against USS Yorktown (CV-5).
+After Kaga, Sōryū and Akagi were disabled by air attack by about 10:25am, Hiryu was the only carrier left in the Japanese force.
+At 10:50am and 12:45pm she launched two waves of planes against USS Yorktown (CV-5).
 Her A6M2 Zeros escorting D3A Vals scored three bomb hits damaging the carrier.

 During the afternoon, a formation of four B-17s led by B-17E "Yankee Doodle" 41-2463 spotted the burning wreckage of Hiryu and searched the area for a reportedly intact carrier.
 Forty minutes later, two B-17s piloted by Lt.
 Wuertele and Lt.
 Grundman also located Hiryu and Haruna and made bomb runs on both, claiming hits (but none were scored).